galaxyproject/training-material/topics/contributing/tutorials/critical_theory/tutorial.md

 > <comment-title>Notes on Günther Anders</comment-title>
 >
 > Günther Anders (12 July 1902 - 17 December 1992), a German-born philosopher, journalist and critical theorist, stands as a prominent figure known for his insightful reflections on technology, existentialism, and the human condition.
-Although Anders did not become a formal member of the Frankfurt School, he is considered to have exerted an important influence on some of its members, with whom he maintained a close relationship throughout his life.
+Although Anders did not become a formal member of the **Frankfurt School**, he is considered to have exerted an important influence on some of its members, with whom he maintained a close relationship throughout his life.
+>
+> In 1923, Gunther Anders obtained his Ph.D. in philosophy from the University of Freiburg, having studied under the esteemed philosopher Martin Heidegger.
+Edmund Husserl played a crucial role as his dissertation advisor.
 >
 > ![Anders picture](../../images/critical_theory/anders.png "Günther Anders.
 Source: soziologie.uni-freiburg.de/forschung/gaf")
 >